|

 Meets Garibaldi.
 Dumas sails the Mediterranean sea with Emilie Cordier,

-and helps him by going to Marseille to buy rifles for his troops.
+him by going to Marseille to buy rifles for his troops.
+After his victory,

 1861